-Ma’ayan Anafi has poured through the data and was a major contributor to the writing of the entire report, helping to make it understandable for all audiences.
+As a co-author, Ma’ayan Anafi was a major contributor in reviewing USTS data and writing the report.
 Ma’ayan serves as a Policy Counsel at the National Center for Transgender Equality.
 As part of the NCTE team, Ma’ayan has worked to strengthen and preserve nondiscrimination protections for transgender communities, with a focus on efforts to defeat anti-transgender state legislation and the implementation of federal sex nondiscrimination laws in health care, employment, education, and housing.
 Ma’ayan obtained a J.D. from Harvard Law School and a B.A. from the University of Toronto.
-An Autistic and non-binary transgender person, Ma’ayan is the co-leader of the DC chapter of the Autistic Self-Advocacy Network.
+An Autistic and non-binary transgender person, Ma’ayan is the leader of the DC chapter of the Autistic Self-Advocacy Network.

 Ignacio Rivera, Survey Outreach Coordinator (They, Them) (March-September 2015)

 As Survey Outreach Coordinator, Ignacio worked with the research team to develop and execute an outreach plan that ensures trans people throughout the country were represented in the 2015 US Trans Survey.
 Inspired by lived experiences with homelessness, poverty, and discrimination, Ignacio has been an advocate for over 20 years on economic justice, anti-racist and anti-imperialist work, and feminist and LGBTQ movements.

 Ignacio is one of the founding board members for Queers for Economic Justice and is the Director of Training for the Global Trans Research and Advocacy Project (GTRAP).

 Danielle Stevens, Survey Outreach Fellow (They, Them) (Spring 2015)